tsgates/arch-wiki-markdown/wiki/Disk_Encryption.md

 -   discarded after its end-of-life

-In addition, disk encryption can also be used to add some security against unauthorized attempts to tamper with your operating system.
-For example, the installation of keyloggers or Trojan horses by attackers who can gain physical access to the system while you're away.
+In addition, disk encryption can also be used to add some security against unauthorized attempts to tamper with your operating system - for example, the installation of keyloggers or Trojan horses by attackers who can gain physical access to the system while you're away.

 Warning:Disk encryption does not protect your data from all threats.

-Including the following:
+You will still be vulnerable to:

 -   Attackers who can break into your system (e.g. over the Internet) while it is running and after you've already unlocked and mounted the encrypted parts of the disk.
--   Attackers who are able to gain physical access to the computer while (or very shortly after) it is running, and have the resources to perform a cold boot attack.
+-   Attackers who are able to gain physical access to the computer while it is running (even if you use a screenlocker), or very shortly after it was running, if they have the resources to perform a cold boot attack.
 -   A government entity, which not only has the resources to easily pull off the above attacks, but also may simply force you to give up your keys/passphrases using various techniques of coercion.
-In most non-democratic countries around the world, as well as in the USA and UK, it is legal for law enforcement agencies to do so if they have suspicions that you might be hiding something of interest.
+In most non-democratic countries around the world, as well as in the USA and UK, it may be legal for law enforcement agencies to do so if they have suspicions that you might be hiding something of interest.

-A very strong disk encryption setup (e.g. full system encryption with no plaintext boot partition and authenticity checking) is required to stand a chance against professional attackers, who are able to tamper with your system before you use it.
+A very strong disk encryption setup (e.g. full system encryption with authenticity checking and no plaintext boot partition) is required to stand a chance against professional attackers who are able to tamper with your system before you use it.
 And even then it is doubtful whether it can really prevent all types of tampering (e.g. hardware keyloggers).
-The best remedy might be hardware-based full disk encryption (e.g.
+The best remedy might be hardware-based full disk encryption and Trusted Computing.
-Trusted Computing).

 Warning:Disk encryption also won't protect you against someone simply wiping your disk.
 Regular backups are recommended to keep your data